GSA/digitalgov.gov/content/posts/2015-12-16-the-data-briefing-does-the-federal-government-have-an-obligation-to-educate-open-data-users.md

 ---
+url: /2015/12/16/the-data-briefing-does-the-federal-government-have-an-obligation-to-educate-open-data-users/
 date: 2015-12-16 10:00:07 -0400
-title: 'The Data Briefing\: Does the Federal Government Have an Obligation to Educate Open Data Users?'
+title: 'The Data Briefing: Does the Federal Government Have an Obligation to Educate Open Data Users?'
-summary: 'Pop quiz on statistics and data science (answers at the end of the article)\: 1) I have some data on accidents at railroad crossings.
+summary: 'Pop quiz on statistics and data science (answers at the end of the article): 1) I have some data on accidents at railroad crossings.
 One variable indicates the compass direction a railroad crossing faces (North, Northwest, Northeast, and so on).
-This variable is a/an\: Ordinal Categorical Directional Interval 2) I have some ordinal data that'
+This variable is a/an: Ordinal Categorical Directional Interval 2) I have some ordinal data that'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - Data
 tag: